How to Prevent Breast Cancer

 The current medical system places a heavy emphasis on breast cancer treatment; however, much more attention needs to be given to the prevention side of the equation.
 As a rule, we seem to think that we are helpless victims in the fight against cancer; either we get it or we don’t.
 In reality, proper prevention can dramatically improve a woman’s chances of avoiding this dreaded disease.
 Here are some proven and practical ways of improving your odds:

 Diet – Choose a whole food, mainly plant-based diet for overall health and cancer prevention.
 Women should try to increase their intake of fiber, garlic, fruits and vegetables, whole grains, carotinoids (found in red and yellow fruits and vegetables), indole 3 carbinols (found in broccoli, brussel sprouts, cabbage and cauliflower), and omega 3 fatty acids.
 Some lean meat is fine such as turkey, chicken (preferably organic), and deep water fish (be aware of mercury).
 At the same time, limit the amount of sugar, refined carbohydrates, red meat, trans fats, hormones, pesticides and other carcinogens.
+Schedule a visit with our Dietitian Jennifer and let her customize a diet plan your you.

 Toxins – First, choose a healthy diet.
 Be aware of xenohormones, chemicals, and environmental contaminants.
 Choose to not smoke or expose yourself to second and third-hand smoke.
 Educate yourself about “green” products.
 For example, “green” cleaning supplies, cooking utensils, personal and skin care products.
 Allow dry cleaned clothes to air out before placing them in your closet.
 Learn about the different McMinn Clinic Detox programs.

 Stress- Learn to better manage stress because stress contributes to a weakened immune system.
 Stress reduction techniques include Yoga, meditation, neurofeedback, deep breathing, and prayer.
 Learn what works best for you.
-Contact our Mind Body Center to sign up for classes and to meet with our consultant.

 Sleep – A recent study revealed that women who work night shifts such as nurses and flight attendants have a 60% higher rate of breast cancer.
 Sleep is a powerful healer.
 McMinn Clinic offers a variety of options to help you get the sleep your body needs.